 Inflammation of the gums (gingivitis)

-Periodontitis – also known as gum disease – is inflammation of the tooth socket.
-In many patients, this disease goes unnoticed for some time, as there are only a few symptoms during the initial stages.
+Periodontitis – also known as gum disease – is an inflammation of the socket.
+For many patients, this disease goes unnoticed for some time, since at the initial stage there are few symptoms.
 In this article you will find out how to recognise periodontitis and how to treat it.